nearform/openshift-ansible/reference-architecture/gce-cli/README.md

 ### Setup gcloud utility

-Installation of gcloud utility is interactive, usually you will want to answer positively to the asked questions.
+Installation of gcloud utility is interactive, usually you will want to answer positively to asked questions.
 ```
 yum install curl python which
 curl https://sdk.cloud.google.com | bash